scripting/feedlandInstall/docs/setup.md

 * There is a set of steps for using Twitter identity, but we haven't documented them at this time.
 So unless you know what you're doing re Twitter identity, leave this false.

 * urlForFeeds, s3PathForFeeds, s3LikesPath and urlNewsProducts are for optional features, if you don't want to host feeds for users, or make Likes subscribable, set them to the empty string.

+* If you want to host feeds for each user or for Likes, set flUserFeeds and flLikesFeeds true.

 ### Run the app